nevoit/Real-Time-Event-Prediction/README.md

 In the animation below, V1 and V2 are time series, V3 represents instantaneous events, and V4 represents time intervals.
-The animation shows that the probability of experiencing an event of interest (heart attack here) increases over time (tc represent the current time), while the estimated time to event decreases.
+The animation shows that the probability of experiencing an event of interest (heart attack here) increases over time (tc represents the current time), while the estimated time to event decreases.

 ![Real-Time Event Prediction](figures/hetro_event_pred.gif)
 ![img.png](img.png)